Indonesia's Second Largest New Poor in Asia, Multidimensional Poverty Must Start to Become a Concern

 By emphasizing eligibility standards, IKM Global calculates poverty rates across three basic dimensions – health, education, and living standards – which compare situations and conditions across countries.
 Meanwhile, the national IKM is a development of the global IKM which is more relevant and flexible to determine the conditions and achievements of poverty alleviation in the country or regional scope so that it can be the basis of policy priorities.

-Menggunakan Alkire-Foster method and data National Socio-Economic Survey (Susenas) BPS, The Prakarsa is currently calculating the national IKM based on an elaboration of five dimensions namely health, education, housing, basic services, and social participation.
+Menggunakan Alkire-Foster method and data National Socio-Economic Survey (Susenas) BPS, the Prakarsa is calculating the national IKM based on the elaboration of five dimensions, namely health, education, housing, basic services, and social participation.

 Initial findings state that the number of poor individuals in households in Indonesia is 38,9 million or around 14,3% of the total population in 2021.
 This percentage of poverty has decreased drastically compared to 2020 and 2019 which were 17,5 respectively. % and 23%.